decebals/dada/README.md

 Versioning
 ------------
-PF4J will be maintained under the Semantic Versioning guidelines as much as possible.
+Dada will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the follow format: